jugshaurya/productive-weekday/README.md

  - ReDeploy
     - make changes and push to github.
-    - make a PR to deploy branch to redeploy at netlify automatically.
+    - Go to netlify
+    - and deploy there.
 ```